LegumeFederation/CowpeaMine/README.md

 # CowpeaMine
-A mine with cowpea genetic data (adding genomic in the future)
+A mine with cowpea genomic data loaded from the LIS datastore